-Found 10 - 20 results of 26 programs matching keyword "human hearing"
+Found 10 - 20 results of 27 programs matching keyword "human hearing"

+An introduction to a crowd-pleasing noisemaker called a sound sandwich, which you can adjust to raise or lower its pitch.
 A detailed demonstration of how to make this primitive wind instrument using little more than a straw, two craft sticks, and some rubber bands.
 The science behind this instrument, including a discussion of how vibration produces sound, and how long, massive objects vibrate slowly and produce a low-pitched sound, while shorter, less massive objects vibrate quickly and produce a high-pitched sound.
 An introduction to an instrument much like a saxophone but made of a water bottle and a paper tube.
 A detailed demonstration of how to make the saxophone-like membranophone, including a discussion of materials needed.
 The science behind the water bottle membranophone, including a discussion of how air vibrates the instrument's membrane, producing sound.

 How do opera singers sing loud enough to be heard over an orchestra?
 Can an opera singer's voice really break a wine glass?
 What's the difference between a baritone and a soprano?
 Discover the answers to these questions—and more!—in this presentation for families.
 Join physicist and composer Dr. Brian Holmes and San Francisco Opera Center Director Sheri Greenawald to explore how the art and science of singing combine in opera.
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has 10 minutes to make a science lesson out of a science ingredient.
 This is a Halloween edition of Iron Science Teacher, and today's secret ingredient is: Bones!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient- carbohydrates!
 Dr. Francis Collins is the Director of the National Human Genome Research Institute, which is responsible for coordinating the government-sponsored effort to map and sequence the entire human genome, considered by many as one of the most important scientific undertakings of our time.
 Dr. Collins is a physician and geneticist whose own work led to the identification of the genes for cystic fibrosis, neurofibromatosis, and Huntington's disease.
 In this Webcast, Dr. Collins explains the different strategies for finding disease genes, the competition between public and private efforts to decode the human genome, and the next steps for the Human Genome Project, now that the first accurate gene maps have been created.
-Dr. James Watson is the President of Cold Spring Harbor Laboratory and the codiscoverer of the double helix, for which he won a Nobel prize in physiology or medicine in 1962.
-Dr. Watson was also the first director of the Human Genome Project.
-He talks with us about early discoveries in molecular biology, the Human Genome Project, and what makes Cold Spring Harbor a unique scientific institution.